pmean/build-website/text/06/CoefficientDetermination.md

 my arrogance)!

 Most textbooks, however, offer a good explanation of this.
-For example, in Woolson\'s book, the section on ANOVA models has the following quote.
+For example, in Woolson's book, the section on ANOVA models has the following quote.

 > *The coefficient of multiple determination, denoted by R^2^, is
 > defined by R^2^ = SSR/SST, analogous to the simple linear regression